Squeezed light in a semiconductor microcavity

 with $\phi$ being the phase angle, which is related to the phase of the local oscillator in the Homodyne detection.
-The noise spectral density (NSD) of the output field quadrature can then be defined as
+The noise spectral density (NSD) of the output field quadrature is given by